Microplastics are increasingly accumulating in marine sediments

 From samples taken in the Mediterranean Sea, researchers reveal that the quantity of microplastics accumulating in the seabed is increasing at the same rate as global plastic production.
 They also found that once sequestered in sediment, the particles do not degrade.

-The presence of microplastics in the oceans raises concerns about the harm they represent for the functioning of these ecosystems.
+The presence of microplastics in the oceans raises concerns regarding the harm they represent for the functioning of these ecosystems.
 Their dispersion in water is a phenomenon that is still poorly understood today, partly because of constraints linked to the analytical methods available.
 Nevertheless, some studies point to the fact that the seabed represents an important sink for these pollutants.
 Scientists from the Institute of Environmental Science and Technology at the Autonomous University of Barcelona (ICTA-UAB) and the University of Aalborg in Denmark have carried out a study on the presence of microplastics in marine sediments and their accumulation over time.
 It was published in the journal Environmental Science and Technology.

 To carry out this research work, the researchers used samples taken in November 2019 in the Ebro delta, in the south of Catalonia.
 This area of the Mediterranean Sea was selected because the rivers are known to be hotspots for several pollutants, including microplastics.
 In addition, the influx of sediments from the Ebro provides higher sedimentation rates than in the open sea.

-A total of five sediment cores were taken, then only one, located about a hundred meters deep, was the subject of an in-depth analysis.
+A total of five sediment cores were taken, then only one, located regarding a hundred meters deep, was the subject of an in-depth analysis.
 It was cut into slices in order to study the microplastic composition of each layer, as well as to observe their degradation.
 The researchers managed to date the samples with lead-210 to establish the chronology of each portion of sediment, with the aim of understanding what happens to these microplastics over time.
-Through the use of state-of-the-art imaging techniques, the quantities of particles ranging in size from 11 to 1,000 micrometers could be studied.
+Through the use of state-of-the-art imaging techniques, the quantities of particles ranging in size from 11 to 1,000 micrometers might be studied.

 The first result put forward by this research reveals that the amount of microplastics accumulating in sediments has increased exponentially over the period from 1965 to 2016, at the same rate as global plastic production.
 “Specifically, the results show that, since 2000, the amount of plastic particles deposited on the seabed has tripled and that, far from decreasing, the accumulation has not stopped growing, mimicking the production and global use of these materials, says Laura Simon-Sánchez, researcher at ICTA-UAB.